yatagan/recipe-search-tech-test/README.md

 Example text files: [recipes.zip](https://media.riverford.co.uk/downloads/hiring/sse/recipes.zip)

-We would like a program that can provide a search function over these files, each search returning around 10 relevant recipes if possible.
+We would like a program that can provide a search function over these files, each search returning a small number (e.g around 1-10) relevant recipes if possible.

 The text files are of differing sizes, and are encoded as utf-8.
 New text files are coming in all the time, so we should not assume a static set of recipes.